akn9050/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise2.md

 ### 2.1 Create a VM Scale Set
 In this exercise, You will be creating a **Virtual Machine Scale Set** using the Azure Cloud Shell and ARM templates.
-Let's get started.
+Let get started.

 1. Select the **cloud shell** icon from the upper right corner of the Azure Portal.